trench-ed/trench-ed.github.io/README.md

 * Either by cloning this repository or by editing the page through the github website, add your visualization to the list of visualizations on [this](https://github.com/trench-ed/trench-ed.github.io/blob/master/_posts/2020-01-07-RShiny.md) page.
 By commiting these changes, the website will be updated.
 * Finally, add links to your visualization and your repository to our list of visualizations on this README above.
 * Done :)

+Almost all of the data and pagees are hosted on shinyapps.io.
+For especially large files, we host on AWS.
+You can find more details on the AWS server [here](https://github.com/trenchproject/R-Docker-Server).